tairenpiao/GCN_Final_DeepGCNs/README.md

     ├── images                  # images
     ├── utils                   # common useful modules
     ├── gcn_lib                 # gcn library
-    ├── examples
-    │   ├── sem_seg_dense       # code for point clouds semantic segmentation on S3DIS (data type: dense)
+    ├── sem_seg                 # code for point clouds semantic segmentation on S3DIS
-    │   ├── part_sem_seg        # code for part segmentation on PartNet
     └── ...

 ## How to train, test and evaluate the models

 # Important!!!
-Please look the details in `README.md` of each task inside `examples` folder.
+Please look the details in `README.md` of `sem_seg` folder.
 All the information of code, data, and pretrained models can be found there.

 ### A simple example (training from scratch)